krahets/hello-algo/en/docs/chapter_greedy/max_capacity_problem.md

 This leads us to the greedy strategy for this problem: initialize two pointers at the ends of the container, and in each round, move the pointer corresponding to the shorter partition inward until the two pointers meet.

-The following figures illustrate the execution of the greedy strategy.
+The figure below illustrate the execution of the greedy strategy.

 1. Initially, the pointers $i$ and $j$ are positioned at the ends of the array.
 2. Calculate the current state's capacity $cap[i, j]$ and update the maximum capacity.